 While many accounting degree holders find work as certified accountants and analysts, similar professions are also available across many industries.
 The analytical and critical thinking skills gained in an accounting program can help prepare you for more careers than you might think.

-"Through the advancement of auditing software, many of the functions of an accountant have been made more efficient, which allows for more opportunity in interpretation and analysis," said Keely Griffith, associate dean of online programs at Southern New Hampshire University.
-"This increases the value of an accounting education, as communication and analytical skills are emphasized more heavily."
+“Through the advancement of auditing software, many of the functions of an accountant have been made more efficient, which allows for more opportunity in interpretation and analysis,” said Keely Griffith, adjunct instructor in business programs at Southern New Hampshire University.
+“This increases the value of an accounting education, as communication and analytical skills are emphasized more heavily.”

 What Will I Learn in an Accounting Degree Program?

-By earning a bachelor's degree in accounting, you'll build a strong foundation of business knowledge that can be applied to many different career paths.
+By earning a bachelor’s degree in accounting, you can build a strong foundation of business knowledge applicable to many different career paths.

-You'll learn how to analyze and apply financial rules and regulations, how to generate financial records and how to communicate these reports with internal and external stakeholders.
-You'll also gain valuable experience in business strategy, risk management, information systems, quantitative analysis and business ethics.
+You can learn how to analyze and apply financial rules and regulations, generate financial records and communicate these reports with internal and external stakeholders.
+You may also gain valuable experience in business strategy, risk management, information systems, quantitative analysis and business ethics.

 What To Do with an Accounting Degree

-By earning an accounting degree, you'll prepare to enter the fast-growing financial world.
+Advancing your education can prepare you to enter the fast-growing financial world.
 Explore the jobs below to learn more about these alternative careers for accountants:

-- Financial Examiner - With a career as a financial examiner, you'll help ensure compliance with laws governing financial institutions and lending practices, evaluating the health of financial institutions and protecting consumers from risky loans.
-On average, financial examiners earn $81,690 annually, according to the U.S. Bureau of Labor Statistics.
-More than 5,000 new financial compliance jobs are projected to be created by 2026, as financial institutions work to comply with changing regulations, BLS data predicts.
+- Financial Examiner: With a career as a financial examiner, you’ll help ensure compliance with laws governing financial institutions and lending practices, evaluating the health of financial institutions and protecting consumers from risky loans.
+Financial examiners earned a median of $81,430 in 2020, according to the U.S. Bureau of Labor Statistics (BLS).
+Almost 5,000 new financial compliance jobs are projected to be created by 2029 as financial institutions work to comply with changing regulations, BLS reported.

-- Financial Analyst - As a financial analyst, you'll assess the performance of stocks, bonds and other investments, and work with organizations and individuals to make strong financial decisions.
-Financial analysts earned an average of $84,300 in 2017, according to BLS data.
-Working as a financial analyst can also offer strong job growth.
-BLS data predicts analyst jobs will grow by 11% by 2026, as big data and technological advances make higher quality analysis possible.
+- Financial Analyst: If you want to become a financial analyst, you can expect to work with individuals and organizations to make strategic decisions based on shareholder interests, stock viability, growth expectations, competition and more.
+Financial analysts earned a median of $83,660 in 2020, according to BLS data.
+Working as a financial analyst can also offer job growth.
+BLS predicts analyst jobs will grow by 5% by 2029 as big data and technological advances make higher quality analysis possible.

-- Finance Manager - With a finance manager job, you'll be responsible for the overall financial health of an organization, directing investment activities, reviewing financial performance and overseeing long-term financial planning.
-Finance managers earn $125,080 on average, according to BLS data, and are in high demand, with a more than 19% job growth (or 108,600 jobs) expected by 2026.
+- Finance Manager: With a finance manager job, you’ll be responsible for the overall financial health of an organization, directing investment activities, reviewing financial performance and overseeing long-term financial planning.
+Finance managers earned a median of $134,180 in 2020, according to BLS data, and are in high demand, with a more than 15% job growth (or 108,100 jobs) expected by 2029.

-- Budget Analyst - With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
-In 2017, budget analysts earned an average of $75,240, according to BLS data.
-Budget analyst jobs are projected by BLS data to grow about 7%, or 3,800 jobs, by 2026.
+- Budget Analyst: With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
+In 2020, budget analysts earned a median of $78,970, and the position is projected to grow about 3% by 2029, according to BLS data.

-- Business and Financial Consultant - A degree in accounting can give you the skills you need to work as a business and financial consultant, helping entrepreneurs and small business owners find financial success.
-As a business consultant you can help other business owners manage start-up costs and investments, create a financial plan for their business and monitor day-to-day bookkeeping.
-According to Payscale, business consultants earn an average of $71,259 each year.
+- Business and Financial Consultant: A degree in accounting can give you the skills you need to work as a business and financial consultant, helping entrepreneurs and small business owners find financial success.
+As a business consultant, you can help other business owners manage start-up costs and investments, create a financial plan for their business and monitor day-to-day bookkeeping.
+According to Payscale, business consultants earn an average of $75,252 each year.

 Is an Accounting Degree Worth It?